The Flying Karamazov Brothers: Members

 The troupe started with two members; "Ivan" (Howard Jay Patterson) and "Dmitri" (Paul David Magid).
 "Alyosha" (Randy Nelson) joined some time after 1975.
 Onetime FKB crew member Timothy Daniel Furst soon joined the other three onstage, taking the name "Fyodor".
 The lineup remained intact for several years until Nelson took a leave of absence for family reasons.
 He was replaced by Samuel Ross Williams ("Smerdyakov").
 Nelson eventually returned and the group performed as a quintet from 1983 through 1989, when Nelson permanently left.
 Other members have passed through over the years, each taking a Russian name, such as "Misha Karamazov" (Paul Hudert, also known as Paul Garbanzo), and "Rakitin Karamazov" (Michael Preston).
 Preston also appeared in the film Eight Men Out and directed one of the shows in the Karamazov repertoire.
 Mark Ettinger joined the troupe as "Alexei Karamazov" in 2000, but retired from the group around 2016.
 Andy Sapora ("Nikita") stepped up as his principal replacement.

 Randy Nelson ("Alyosha Karamazov") retired in 1988 to pursue a career in computer programming and education.
 From 1997 to 2009 he worked for Pixar as the Dean of Pixar University.
 He has also worked for Apple Inc., and DreamWorks.

 Sam Williams retired in 1999 to care for his family after being widowed.
-He worked as a bus driver in Seattle.
+He worked as a bus driver in Seattle, Washington.
 In November 2016, he suffered a fatal heart attack while on the job.
 Williams was credited with safely bringing the bus to a stop, protecting the passengers.

-Furst, who left the group in the early 1990s, currently is a board member, festival producer, and occasional performer at the Moisture Festival, an annual burlesque/variety event in Seattle, Washington.
+Furst, who left the group in the early 1990s, currently is a board member, festival producer, and occasional performer at the Moisture Festival, an annual burlesque/variety event in Seattle.

 In late 2006/early 2007, founding member Howard Patterson announced his retirement from the troupe after 30+ years, leaving Magid as the sole original member.
 In mid-2007, Patterson was replaced by Nick Flint ("Maximov Karamazov").
 Flint performed with the group for one year before being succeeded by Stephen O’Bent ("Zossima Karamazov") in 2008.
 The troupe launched a show in 2007 called 4Play.
 It debuted the commissioned show Flings and Eros for four weeks in late 2009.

 In July 2019, the four original Flying Karamazov Brothers—Magid, Patterson, Nelson, and Furst—reunited onstage at the 50th Oregon Country Fair.